Why Children Need to Move So Much

 Ultimately, the best things we can do for our kids are to encourage them to participate in various active and athletic pursuits inside and outside the home and find ways to be active together as a family.

-Were you as intrigued as I was by the emerging evidence that reveals why children need to move?
-If so, be sure to share this post to enlighten other curious mamas!
+If you have a sedentary little one and need some ideas for motivating some movement, check out my favorite ways to get an inactive child moving below.
+And if you were as intrigued as I was by the emerging evidence that reveals why children need to move, be sure to share this post via the social share buttons below to enlighten other mamas!

 2 responses to “Why Children Need to Move So Much”